-Verify your security protocol settings by visiting "How's My SSL?".
-It should say "Improvable".
+Verify your security protocol settings by visiting those two services again.
+"How's My SSL?" should say "Probably Okay" for Opera 12.
 If it says "Bad", you did something wrong (try again) or my recommendations are out of date (in that case, contact me).
 The Qualys SSL Client Test is a stricter test and will, as of January 2020, mark all ciphers in 12.17 and earlier as "weak".
 However, the ones I recommend disabling above were already considered "weak" much before that.

 "Auto-update": set to "Do not check for updates".
 You do not want to accidentally "upgrade" to Chrome Opera 35 (or whatever ridiculously high-numbered version they are offering by the time you're reading this).
 It is also rumored that the automatic update check disables TLS 1.1 and TLS 1.2, which is very bad.
 (Alternatively, choose "Notify me about available updates" to let Opera (the company) know you still use the real Opera.)